Yulia Putintseva

+Yulia Antonovna Putintseva (Ю́лия Анто́новна Пу́тинцева, [ˈjʉlʲɪjə ɐnˈtonəvnə pʊˈtʲintsɨvə]; born 7 January 1995) is a Russian-born Kazakhstani professional tennis player.
+She achieved a career-high singles ranking of world No. 20 on 27 January 2025, and a best doubles ranking of No. 76 on 17 March 2025.

+Putintseva has won three singles titles on the WTA Tour and is a three-time major quarterfinalist (twice at the French Open and once at the US Open).

 Personal life

-Yulia Putintseva was born to Anton Putintsev and Anna Putintseva, and has a brother named Ilya.
-Born in Moscow, she currently resides in Boca Raton, Florida.
-She was introduced to sport by her father.
-She liked it and was soon practising at Spartak Club in Moscow.
-Later, she moved to Paris to attend Mouratouglou Academy after winning a big Under 14s event.
-Her favourite surface is clay, while her favourite tournaments are Australian Open and US Open.
-Tennis idols were Martina Hingis and Justine Henin.
-She also enjoys dancing, music, singing, Sudoku, playing cards and chess.
-As of the start of June 2012, she represents Kazakhstan.
+Yulia was born to Anton Putintsev and Anna Putintseva, and has a brother named Ilya.
+Born in Moscow, she resides in Boca Raton, Florida.
+She was introduced to sport by her father; she liked it, and was soon practising at Spartak Tennis Club in Moscow.
+Later, she moved to Paris to attend the Mouratoglou Tennis Academy, after winning an under-14s event.
+Her favourite surface is clay; her favourite tournaments are the Australian Open and US Open.
+Her tennis idols were Martina Hingis and Justine Henin.
+Since the beginning of June 2012 she has represented Kazakhstan.

-Junior career
+Juniors

-Putintseva was successful as junior.
-She is former No. 3 junior player, that she achieved on the 21 May 2012.
+Putintseva was successful as a junior; she achieved the rank of world No. 3 on 21 May 2012.
 Putintseva began playing on the ITF Junior Circuit in 2008 at the age of 13.
-In May 2009, she won her first junior title at the Grade 2 International Junior Tournament Citta' Di Prato in Prato in singles event.
-The following week, she won Grade 1 International Junior Tournament "Citta' Di Santa Croce" in Santa Croce, also in singles.
-She then played at the Grade A Trofeo Bonfiglio, but lost to Sloane Stephens in the first round.
-She continued with good results, and reached two Grade 1 singles finals, but won only one of them.
-At the 2009 US Open, she made her Grand Slam debut and also recorded her first Grand Slam win, defeating Anna-Lena Friedsam.
-Later, she reached final of Grade 1 Kentucky International Junior Tennis Derby, but lost to Zheng Saisai.
-In December 2009, she played at the Grade A Dunlop Orange Bowl, where she lost in the third round to Ajla Tomljanović.
+In May 2009, she won her first junior title at the Grade-2 International Junior Tournament Citta' di Prato in singles event.
+In the following week, she won the Grade-1 "Citta' di Santa Croce", also in singles.
+She then played at the Grade-A Trofeo Bonfiglio, but lost to Sloane Stephens in the first round.
+She continued reaching two Grade-1 singles finals winning one of them.
+At the 2009 US Open, she made her major debut and also recorded her first match win, defeating Anna-Lena Friedsam.
+Later, she reached the final of Grade-1 Kentucky International Junior Tennis Derby, but lost to Zheng Saisai.
+She played at the Grade A Orange Bowl in December 2009, where she lost in the third round to Ajla Tomljanović.